By: RJ Fisher Last Update: January 2023

 Keng Wah Sung Cafe Perfect toast with thick slices of chilled, salted butter and one of the best kopis in town makes this a popular place for locals.
 Wonton mee and economy bee hoon stir up a crowd every morning.
 Operational for more than 70 years and it shows.
 Professional, but still traditional.

-Kong Thai Lai Coffeeshop in Georgetown on Penang Island.
+Kong Thai Lai 3rd generation Kopitiam (100 years) in Georgetown on Penang Island.
 Traditional coffee and Kaya toast, but also nasi lemak, hokkien mee and fried rice.

 Genting Cafe A bit out of the way, but well worth the detour because of the best Chee Cheong Fun.
 The secret is in the dressing, in this case peanut butter mixed in with the hoi sin sauce.
 The in-house nasi lemak and wan tan mee stalls are pretty good as well.

-Kedai Kopi Lai Foong One of the three last surviving original coffeeshops in Chinatown.
+Kedai Kopi Lai Foong One of the few surviving original coffee shops in Chinatown.
 By original I mean real traditional dark and thick, sock pulled nanyang coffee in a rather grimy and gritty environment.
 The Uncles and Aunties clientele still frequent this place, as they have done for most of their lives

-Ho Kow Hainam Kopitiam in Kuala Lumpur.
-They have been around for 60 years, now in a new location near Jalan Petaling.
+Ho Kow Hainam Kopitiam has been around for 60 years, now in a new location near Jalan Petaling.
 Very popular place thanks to great marketing.
 Maybe the place lost a bit of authenticity, but the food is excellent and well worth your visit.
+Only opens from 7:30am to 2:30pm.